 Stopping isn't easy.
 Many ex-smokers say it was the hardest thing they ever did.
-Still, over 45 million adults in the United States once smoked and then successfully stopped.

-You know it's worth the effort.
+However, you know it's worth the effort.
 And it's easier if you think it through and make a good plan.
 There's lots of help available.
-Before you quit, the National Cancer Institute suggests you START with these five important steps:
+Before you guit, the National Cancer Institute suggests you START with these five important steps^[2]:

-- 1. S = Set a quit date. - 2.
-T = Tell family, friends, and coworkers that you plan to quit. - 3.
-A = Anticipate and plan for the challenges you'll face while quitting. - 4.
-R = Remove cigarettes and other tobacco products from your home, car, and work. - 5.
+S = Set a quit date.

+T = Tell family, friends, and coworkers that you plan to quit.

+A = Anticipate and plan for the challenges you'll face while guitting.

+R = Remove cigarettes and other tobacco products from your home, car, and work.

 T = Talk to your doctor about getting help to quit.

-To get ready, download the booklet "Clearing the Air: Quit Smoking Today" at http://www.smokefree.gov.
-The table of contents of that booklet (Figure 10.3) outlines the basic steps that will help you be successful.

-"Clearing the Air," a downloadable booklet available at http://www.smokefree.gov, presents a plan for stopping smoking that works for many smokers.
+To get ready, download this booklet to help you quit smoking; "On the road to Quitting', published by Health Canada.